-Total number of the frame sample reporting awareness of domestic workers experiencing all types of exploitation
+Total number of the frame sample reporting awareness of domestic workers experiencing all types of exploitation (sum of Q35 or Q88, Q89, etc.)

 Calculation: sum of every respondents’ answer to Q 2.g : how many domestic workers do you know that have experienced exploitation?